 Dan Shanks joined the Coker Office of Institutional Advancement in August of 2013 as the College’s Athletic Development Officer.
-His office is located on the second floor of the Drengalean House.
+He was promoted to Assistant AD for Athletic Development in July of 2015.

 Shanks came to Coker after serving as a Human Terrain Specialist for the United States government since 2010.
 He spent approximately 30 months working in Afghanistan as a socio-cultural adviser to the US Military and various other governmental agencies.